Zen Cleanse Review- Does This Detox Supplement Work?

-Don’t hit the order button just yet; here’s our final thoughts on Zen Cleanse.
+Don’t hit the order button just yet; here are our final thoughts on Zen Cleanse.
 Well, we like that it’s affordable and that we found some positive customer comments, but this one has us a bit concerned because there’s no published clinical research backing the claims.
-We’re also skeptical due to reports from customers about ineffectiveness and poor customer service.
+We’re also skeptical due to reports from customers about the ineffectiveness and poor customer service.

 Are you looking for real long-term weight-loss?
 We suggest a supplement containing ingredients that work and no reports of adverse reactions.

-Among the best supplements we’ve encountered this year is one called Leptigen.
+Among the best supplements we’ve encountered this year is one called Dietspotlight Burn.
 The product utilizes some clinically-tested ingredients and has been shown to help ignite fat loss and boost metabolism.
 We can’t find talk of negative side effects, but customers are reporting great results.

-Also, the makers of Leptigen are even offering customers a Special Trial Offer.
+Also, the makers of Dietspotlight Burn are even offering customers a Special Trial Offer.
 This is an excellent sign of confidence of in their supplement.